My Lifelong Struggle With Social Anxiety

 For years I suffered in silence.
 I felt so embarrassed and ashamed t that I didn’t tell anyone or seek help.
 I was raised to believe it was weak to talk about feelings.
 When I did try to tell people, I felt they didn’t understand me or what I was going through.
 I was told things like “harden up” and “who cares what others think?”
 I have since come to realize that admitting you need help and talking about your feelings is one the bravest things you can do.

 Asking for help is the first step to change: If you act like everything’s all right when it’s not, how do you expect anyone to be able to help you?
 Statistics show that most people suffer in silence for around 10 years before seeking help with social anxiety.
-That is crazy because this condition is treatable.
+That makes no sense because this condition is treatable.

 My life changed when I sought help.
 I went to see psychologists and I met a former social anxiety sufferer who, through a lot of effort on his part, managed to persuade me that social anxiety was not a life sentence.
 Once I believed that I could overcome social anxiety, everything changed for me.